greenelab/text_mined_hetnet_manuscript/manuscript.md

 Then we filtered out mention tags that were not contained in Hetionet v1.
 We used the Stanford CoreNLP parser [@RQkLuc5t] to tag parts of speech and generate dependency trees.
 We extracted sentences with two or more mentions, termed candidate sentences.
-Each candidate sentence was stratified by co-mention pair to produce a training set, tuning set and a testing set (shown in Table {@tbl:candidate-sentences}).
+Each candidate sentence was stratified by co-mention pair to produce a training set, tuning set and a testing set (shown in Supplemental Table {@tbl:candidate-sentences}).
 Each unique co-mention pair was sorted into four categories: (1) in Hetionet v1 and has sentences, (2) in Hetionet v1 and doesn't have sentences, (3) not in Hetionet v1 and does have sentences and (4) not in Hetionet v1 and doesn't have sentences.
 Within these four categories each pair is randomly assigned their own individual partition rank (a continuous number between 0 and 1).
 Any rank lower than 0.7 is sorted into the training set, while any rank greater than 0.7 and lower than 0.9 is assigned to the tuning set.